-Find Longest Common Prefix (LCP) in given set of strings.
+Longest Common Prefix in a given set of strings (Using Trie)

 For example,